oddlittlebird/docs-1/docs/search/tutorials/using-rest-api.md

 ## Stream Processing

-Macrometa Stream Processing engine allows you to integrate streaming data and take action based on streaming data.
-Typically the stream processing use cases involve collecting, analyzing and, integrate or acting on data generated during business activities by various sources i.e.,
+Macrometa Stream processing enables you to integrate streaming data into your tenant and enables you to automatically respond to events.
+A stream processing engine must collect and analyze data generated by business activities, then integrate or act on the data.

-- **Collect**: Receive or capture data from various data sources.
+* Collect: Capture or receive data from various data sources.

-- **Analyze**: Analyze data to identify interesting patterns and to extract information.
+* Analyze: Analyze data to identify interesting patterns and extract information.

-- **Act**: Take actions based on the results and findings done via processing the data.
-The action can be executing some random code, calling an external service, or triggering a complex integration.
+* Act: Take actions based on processing results.
+For example, you can execute code, call an external service, or trigger a complex integration.

-- **Integrate**: Make processed data available for consumers to consume globally in right format with very low latencies.
+* Integrate: Make processed data globally available for consumers in the correct format with low latency.

 === "Python"